makslion/integreatly-operator/README.md

 *Note:* These steps need to be performed by a cluster admin

-- Select the `Search` option in the left hand nav of the console and select `Oauth` from the dropdown
+- Select the `Search` option in the left hand nav of the console and select `Oauth` from the "Resources" dropdown
 - A single Oauth resource should exist named `cluster`, click into this resource
 - Scroll to the bottom of the console and select the `Github` option from the `add` dropdown
 - Next, add the `Client ID` and `Client Secret` of the registered Github Oauth application